Published November 16, 2022

 — Andrew Da Silva, J.D.
 Candidate, 2023, New Jersey Office of the Public Defender, Parental Representation

-Despite the pandemic and social upheaval that marked the past few years, the Maida Fellowship Program continues to be a source of hope and desperately needed help.
+Despite the pandemic and social upheaval that marked the past few years, the Maida Fellowships Program continues to be a source of hope and desperately needed help.
 Thanks to the Maidas, students can learn substantive law—often on the front lines of a disaster response—and develop human-to-human skills and sensitivities that they will carry with them into their careers.

 “Last summer, 46 students served in summer internships at the ACLU, the law school’s mortgage foreclosure and veterans’ clinics, Kids in Need of Defense, South Jersey Legal Services, Volunteer Lawyers for Justice, and many more,” says Kimberly Mutcherson, co-dean of Rutgers Law School.
 “These students, many of whom were still dealing with their own pandemic and related struggles, contributed at least 16,800 hours of free legal work.”